jasoncd31/PiratesCode/README.md

 ### Swashbuckling Features:
 - Mix of Python & Javascript: No parenthesis in if/while/for statements, but does have brackets
 - Pirate-themed language and syntax
-- Scripting language
 - Static typing
+- Strongly typed
+- Object oriented
+- Built-in data structures
 - Extremely rude, but detailed error messages
 - Everything is natively private (protect your booty!)
 - Objects are natively passed by copy for security
-- String interpolation
-- Built-in data structures
-- Switch Statements

 ### Scurvy Types
 | Javascript Type     | Scurvy Types   |